-Hendrix Genetics has recently been partner in the realisation of an innovative layer farms, which will produce and sell eggs to Lidl, one of biggest European food retail.
+Hendrix Genetics has recently been partner in the realisation of the innovative layer farms Kipster, which will produce and sell eggs to Lidl, one of biggest European food retail.

-Hendrix Genetics is a proud partner in this concept and will be delivering Dekalb White laying hens to be housed at Kipster.
+Hendrix Genetics is a proud partner in this concept and will be delivering Dekalb White laying hens to be housed at the new farm.

 These are the main innovations realized on one farm:

 – A great deal of innovations has been used.

 – This farm concept is designed around the instincts and needs of the chicken.

 – 1,100 solar panels make the farm energy-positive.